tshailendra/Power-Code-Validator/README.md

 ![Control Name Standards](images/screen2.png)

+- **Reset**
+  Clears the current validation results and overwrites previously saved data with the default configuration included when the extension was installed.
+Useful for starting fresh or discarding any custom changes.

+- **Download**
+  Exports the current naming standards or validation results into a JSON file.
+This makes it easy to share configurations across projects or store them in source control.

+- **Upload**
+  Allows importing a JSON configuration file containing naming standards.
+This helps teams apply the same validation rules consistently across multiple environments.

+- **Save**
+  Persists the updated standards or validation configurations within the tool.
+Ensures that changes are retained and applied during future validations.

 <br>

 The Canvas App Selection screen provides a list of available apps from the environment.
 Choose the app to run validation against, ensuring that code and naming standards are applied to the correct project.